caguthrie/sac/docs/attribute-forwarding.md

   value: North America
 ```

-This information can then be forwarded to the downstream service to aid it's internal logic
+This information can then be forwarded to the downstream service to aid its internal logic